gaps-closure/gaps-closure.github.io/docs/Java/03-03-AspectGen.md

 Aspect-oriented programming, illustrated in the [diagram](#aopArch) below from Cerny's dissertation @cernythesis, has the benefits of clean modularization of cross-cutting concerns.
-For CLOSURE, this also means that the annotated source code need not be physically divided or modified, as the aspects are woven in by the aspect compiler @apectj-env and weaver when generating the partitioned executable.
+For CLOSURE, this also means that the annotated source code need not be physically divided or modified, as the aspects are woven in by the aspect compiler @aspectj-env and weaver when generating the partitioned executable.

 ![Aspect-Oriented Programming Concept](docs/Java/images/aopArch.png){#aopArch}